ropensci/roweb3/content/blog/2026-05-28-goodpractice/index.md

 ## Let us know what you think

 Like all rOpenSci packages, goodpractice is a community effort that lives through community use and feedback.
-We'd love to hear what you think, via social media, or through issues on the [GitHub repository](https://github.com/ropensci-review-tools/goodpractice).
+We'd love to hear what you think, via email, or through issues on the [GitHub repository](https://github.com/ropensci-review-tools/goodpractice).